You don’t have to be stuck in a desert to experience what it’s like to run out of food.

 Once you’re done writing those down, you can think of wants.
 Add everyone’s favorite snacks to the list.
-Don’t forget about your pets, too!
+Don’t forget to include your pets, too!

 Gauge How Much Food You Need to Store

 Knowing the answer to this will help you make a more accurate estimate of how much to prepare.
-As a rule of thumb, your stockpile of emergency essentials should have enough food to feed each member of your household for at least 3 months.
+As a rule of thumb, you should have enough food to feed each member of your household for at least 3 months.
 If you can make it a year’s worth, even better.

 Use Your Money Wisely

 Don’t worry if you can’t afford to drop thousands of bucks on a single Costco trip.
-The average Joe can’t.
+The average Joe can’t, either.

 One option to grow your stockpile is to do it gradually.
 During your weekly grocery runs, for example, you can grab two additional canned goods for your pantry.